chriszarate/docker-wordpress-vip/README.md

 2. Add your theme to the `WORDPRESS_ACTIVATE_THEME` environment variable, using a path relative to `wp-content/themes` (e.g., `vip/my-theme`).

-Additionally, since this stack now includes a Photon host, you should add `photon.project.dev` (using your preferred TLD) to your `/etc/hosts` file.
+3. Add `project.dev` to your `/etc/hosts` file.
+If you choose a different TLD, make sure to edit `.env` as well.

 **Refer to [docker-compose-wordpress][simple] for general instructions** on how to interact with the stack, including WP-CLI, PHPUnit, and Xdebug.